caseyscarborough/bookkeeper/README.md

 ## Running the Application

-Clone the repository, then run on of the following from the root of the project:
+Clone the repository, then run one of the following from the root of the project:

 ```bash
 # Windows